essentialkaos/bibop/COOKBOOK.md

 ##### `not-readable`

-Checks if file or directory is not readable.
+Check if file or directory is not readable.

 **Syntax:** `readable <path>`